zeromind-xyz/how-to-get-interviews/outreach/leverage-your-network.md

 (ask) I'm currently job hunting for a software engineering role at startups and would greatly appreciate a chance to learn from you about job hunting, becoming a better engineer and absorb any advice you may have on building a career in Tech in general.

-(specific meeting proposal) Would you have time for a coffee right next to your office (or anywhere that's convenient for you), this Friday?
+(specific meeting proposal) Would you have time for a 20 minute coffee right next to your office (or anywhere that's convenient for you), this Saturday?
 Say, at 4pm?

 Regards,
 Karthik